leanprover-community/lean4-metaprogramming-book/md/main/overview.md

 >
 > Leonardo de Moura, Sebastian Ullrich ([The Lean 4 Theorem Prover and Programming Language](https://pp.ipd.kit.edu/uploads/publikationen/demoura21lean4.pdf))

+Lean compilation process can be summed up in the following diagram:

 <p align="center">
 <img width="700px" src="https://github.com/arthurpaulino/lean4-metaprogramming-book/assets/7578559/78867009-2624-46a3-a1f4-f488fd25d494"/>
 </p>

 First we will have Lean code as a string.
 Then `Syntax` object.
 Then `Expr` object.
 Then we can execute it.

 So, the compiler sees a string of Lean code, say `"let a := 2"`, and the following process unfolds:

 1. **apply a relevant `syntax` rule** (`"let a := 2"` ➤ `Syntax`)